OpenNebula/docs/source/advanced_components/public_cloud/ec2qug.rst

     ------------------------------------------------------------------------------
     helen       ami-00000001           i-15       m1.small

-We will need the **InstanceId** to monitor and shutdown our instance, so we better write down that ``i-15``.
+We will need the **InstanceId** to monitor and shutdown our instance, so we better write that down: ``i-15``.

 -  **describe\_instances**

-If we have too many instances launched and we don't remember everyone of them, we can ask **econe-describe-instances** to show us which instances we have submitted.
+If we have too many instances launched and we don't remember all of them, we can ask ``econe-describe-instances`` to show us which instances we have submitted.

 .. prompt:: bash $ auto